benoitvallon/benoitvallon.github.io/_posts/2016-01-15-the-binary-search-tree-data-structure.md

 The height of a node is the length of the longest downward path to a leaf from that node.
 The depth of a node is the length of the path to its root.

-- Height and depth of an empty tree : -1
+- Height and depth of an empty tree: -1
-- Height and depth of a tree with just a root node : 0
+- Height and depth of a tree with just a root node: 0
 - Height of the root is the height of the tree.

 ### Full (perfect) and complete